types of fostering

 Short-term fostering

-Short-term fostering provides children in care with a safe and loving home when they’re no longer able to stay with their families.
+Short-term fostering provides children in care with a safe and loving home when they’re not able to stay with their families.

-This could be for a night or two and up to two years, and often required while care proceedings are ongoing.
+This could be for a night or two or even a few years while plans are made for a child's future.
+Often, this type of fostering is required while care proceedings are ongoing.

 Short-term fostering